aidanangrybird/skyhighheroes/README.md

 This is a repository for the Sky High Heroes heropack.
 You can go ahead and learn from what I have made, just please don't steal anything as I have worked very hard on this.
+If you want to see the results of any of the commits on here, join the Sky High Heroes Discord server: https://discord.gg/CseTMEhu3f

 You will notice that there are certain people's custom suits in this heropack.
 Those will obviously not be in the release version.